Calm Racing Mind to Get Better Sleep

 3. Limit Screen Time Before Bed

 Your phone is probably what you'll reach for first if you can’t fall asleep while lying in bed.
-This habit of yours can make it hard for you to get quality sleep at night.
+This habit of yours can make it hard for you to get quality sleep fast at night.
 Set aside the final 30 to 60 minutes of the day before bed to unplug.
 To do this, put down the phone, switch off the TV, and stay away from electronics that emit blue light.

 Due to their stimulating nature and the way their blue light interacts with our melatonin, the hormone that promotes sleep, these devices are known to steal sleep.
 Instead of consuming too much screen time right before bed, consider reading a book in person, relaxing to music, or engaging in a quiet conversation with a loved one.